GeraldTrost/xxDevPlus/README.md

 - Many other classes are to be ignored because only there für evaluation of future aproaches

+- I suggest that you USE it by calling the methods rather then DEVELOPE it to another version.
+This is because the internals are really really complex to implement and to understand - think of it as something like a vm or library who's internals you would not want to see or even touch.

 I intend to provide samples and use cases for selected classes and methods if time and health allow.